software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 git push
 ```

 But, GitHub supports a better way to merge branches using [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Pull requests are "requests" to merge a branch on to another branch (commonly the main branch).
-The benefit over using the `git merge` command is that pull requests provide a way to achieve _quality assurance_ for example through a code review process.
+The benefit over using the `git merge` command is that pull requests provide a way to perform _quality assurance_, for example through _code reviews_.

 {: .important-title }

 > Exercise 2
 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
-> 2. Take a look at some other team member's pull request.
+> 2. Take a look at some other team member's pull request and conduct a code review.
 Check the changes introduced by the pull request in GitHub.
 Pull the branch from GitHub to your local computer and take a look at the changes.
 If everything looks good, add a comment, such as "Looks good to me", for the pull request in GitHub
 > 3. Once you have received a comment from a team member for your pull request, merge it to the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions

 If you want to learn more about branches and how they are used in the software development workflow, read the [Git feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) tutorial by Atlassian.